 We do not have any employees, and all of our management, administrative and operating functions are performed by employees of EPCO, pursuant to the ASA or by other service providers.
+We, TEPPCO, Enterprise Products Partners, Duncan Energy Partners L.P., Enterprise GP Holdings and the respective general partners are parties to the ASA.
+The ACG Committees of each general partner have approved the ASA.

-We reimburse EPCO for the allocated costs of its employees who perform operating functions for us and for costs related to its other management and administrative employees (see Note 1).
+Under the ASA, we reimburse EPCO for the allocated costs of its employees who perform operating functions for us and for costs related to its other management and administrative employees (see Note 1).